On $n$-ADC integral quadratic lattices over algebraic number fields: Introduction

-Moreover, all of the lattices are $\mathcal{O}_{F}$-maximal of class number one, except for $L_{10}$ and $L_{17}$. \end{thm} \begin{re} All of the ternary $2$-ADC integral lattices have been determined by Theorem \ref{thm:globallyn-ADC-n+1}.
-For the quinary case, Corollary \ref{cor:globallADC} indicates that the $2$-ADC property is equivalent to $2$-universality.
-However, currently it is only known from \cite[Theorem 2.4]{ji_even2universal_2021} that there are at most $55$ quinary $2$-universal integral $\mathbb{Z}$-lattices, of which the $2$-universality has not been completely confirmed yet. \end{re}

-The rest of the paper is organized as follows.
-In Section \ref{sec:n-ADCnon-dyadicfields}, we explore $n$-ADC properties in local fields and establish equivalent conditions for $n$-ADC lattices in non-dyadic local fields.
-In Section \ref{sec:BONGs}, we review Beli's BONG theory of quadratic forms and provide relevant results.
-Then, in Sections \ref{sec:n-ADCdyadicfields-even} and \ref{sec:n-ADCdyadicfields-odd}, we determine equivalent conditions for $n$-ADC lattices in dyadic local fields for even and odd $n$, respectively.
-In the final section, we prove our main results, including Theorems \ref{thm:globallADC}, \ref{thm:globallyn-ADC-n+1}, \ref{thm:locallyn-ADC}, and \ref{thm:Z2-ADCquaternary}.
+Moreover, all of the lattices have class number one, and all except for $L_{10}$ are $\mathbb{Z}$-maximal. \end{thm} \begin{re} All of the ternary $2$-ADC lattices have been determined by Theorem \ref{thm:globallyn-ADC-n+1}.
+For the quinary case, Theorem \ref{thm:locallyn-ADCn+3}(iii) indicates that the $2$-ADC property is equivalent to $2$-universality.
+However, currently it is only known from \cite[Theorem 2.4]{ji_even2universal_2021} that there are at most $55$ quinary $2$-universal $\mathbb{Z}$-lattices $M$ with $2\mathfrak{s}(M)=\mathbb{Z} $, of which the $2$-universality has not been completely confirmed yet. \end{re} The rest of the paper is organized as follows.
+We first prove Theorems \ref{thm:globallADC} and \ref{thm:locallyn-ADCn+3} in Section \ref{sec:thm13}.
+Then, we review Beli's BONGs theory of quadratic forms in Section \ref{sec:BONGs}.
+In Section \ref{sec:maximal-lattices}, we study some basic notions including quadratic spaces and maximal lattices, and the related results in local fields.
+In Sections \ref{sec:n-ADCnon-dyadicfields}, \ref{sec:n-ADCdyadicfields-even} and \ref{sec:n-ADCdyadicfields-odd}, we establish equivalent conditions on $n$-ADC lattices in non-dyadic local fields, and in dyadic local fields for even and odd $n$, respectively.
+In the last section, we will prove our main results, including Theorems \ref{thm:locallyn-ADCn+1}, \ref{thm:globallyn-ADC-n+1}, \ref{thm:locallyn-ADC}, \ref{thm:count-sol} and \ref{thm:Z2-ADCquaternary}.

 Here and subsequently, all lattices under consideration are assumed to be integral.